manoel-linux/cpu-t/README.md

 - sudo `./uninstall.sh`

+# Other Projects

+- DEB2XBPS: A tool I developed based on the code of xdeb, specifically designed for Void Linux.
+DEB2XBPS enables the conversion of .deb packages to the .xbps  - - - format used in Void Linux, simplifying package management in this distribution.
+You can find the source code and additional information about DEB2XBPS in the - - following repository: https://github.com/manoel-linux/deb2xbps-shlibs-voidpackages.
+It is based on the xdeb.

 # Project Status

 - The CPU-T project is currently in development.
 The latest stable version is 0.0.1.
 We aim to provide regular updates and add more features in the future.